 How To Protect Yourself Riding A Motorcycle

 Every year, nearly 5,000 motorcycle fatalities are in the United States alone.

 So it's essential to know how to protect yourself while riding.
 Read on and learn how to keep yourself safe while enjoying the ride.

-It would be best if you were adequately equipped when you're out on the open road.
+It would be best to be adequately equipped when you're out on the open road.
 That means wearing the right gear.

 Motorcycle riders should always wear helmets and protective clothing like gloves, boots, and a heavy jacket.

 Helmets are the most critical piece of safety gear for motorcycle riders.

 They protect your head in the event of a crash and can help prevent serious injuries.

 Always make sure your helmet fits properly and is securely fastened.

 Gloves protect your hands from the elements and injuries in a fall.